Odd length: odd diagrams and descent classes: Shifting and reversing

 as desired.
-Similarly for $C_{n,-}$.$\qedhere$ \end{proof}
+Similarly for $C_{n,-}$.\qedhere \end{proof}

-In a similar way, it is easy to determine the generating function on the descent class where all the descents are transformed into ascents, and conversely, as shown in the following result. \begin{pro} Let $I,\,J \subseteq [n-1]$, $I \cap J = \emptyset$.
+In a similar way, it is easy to determine the generating function on the descent class obtained by transforming all the descents into ascents, and conversely, as shown in the following result. \begin{pro} Let $I,\,J \subseteq [n-1]$, $I \cap J = \emptyset$.
 Then